DenaJGibbon/gibbonNetR/README.md

 gibbonNetR: R Package for the Use of CNNs and Transfer Learning on Acoustic Data
 ================
-Dena J. Clink
+Dena J. Clink and Abdul Hamid Ahmad
-2023-09-20
+2024-04-04

 ## Overview

-This readme provides instructions and code for training and testing a deep learning model on spectrogram images.
+This readme provides instructions and code for training and testing the performance of different convolutional neural network model architectures on spectrogram images.

 ## Installation